Back to California

 workloads for public defenders and indigent defense attorneys and to submit a report with their findings and recommendations to the Legislature no later than January 1, 2024.

-This bill would require the board of supervisors of
+This bill would require the board of supervisors of each county to specify a contact person

-office of public
+for the office of public defender,

 The California Constitution requires the state to reimburse local agencies and school districts for certain costs mandated by the state.
 Statutory provisions establish procedures for making that reimbursement.